blackberry/Cascades-Samples/bucketlist/readme.txt

  - How to one adds ActionSets and contextActions to a list items.
  - How to load and save data from a JSON file.
  - How to connect to the BBM Social Platform.
+ - How to register an application to listen for invocations.

 ========================================================================
 Requirements:

-BlackBerry 10 Native SDK Gold
+BlackBerry 10 Native SDK

 ========================================================================
 Running the example: